California Car Accident Lawyer

 Follow up with your primary care physician as soon as possible.
 Make sure he or she sees the hospital records.
 Listen to your body, and have a course of treatment in place.

 After a car accident, your first priority should be stabilizing your injuries.
-Next, however, you should contact a Los Angeles car accident attorney at Injury Justice Law Firm LLP for a free consultation.
+Next, however, you should contact a our law firm for a free consultation.
 We will advise you of your legal rights and assistance you through every step of the legal process.

 We specialize in helping victims who have been injured in an auto accident in Los Angeles or the San Fernando Valley.
-Our experienced Los Angeles car accident lawyers are available 24/7 for immediate intervention in your personal injury case.
+Our experienced lawyers are available 24/7 for immediate intervention in your personal injury case.

 Injured in a car accident and need help?
 Contact us now!